 Now at this stage, I have to pause explaining about Bootcamp and talk about the rumor in the online marketing community about how promoters of Wealthy Affiliate are talking trash about other companies to push their promotion of it.

 I have said again and again, that WA does NOT teach us to do this, and the people who go around practicing that are doing so off their own accord and should individually be held responsible.
-I detail the subject of WA and scams here.
+I detail the subject of Wealthy Affiliate and scams here.

 I’ve certainly been accused of writing bad/fake reviews to push WA, but I have in perhaps 1% of cases seen an actual, good, rational argument, the rest are just empty accusations that have no merit.